-An environmental engineer by education, and a big marine life and dive enthusiast, Daniel has joined the MCP instructor team.
+An engineer by background and a big marine life and dive enthusiast, Daniel has joined the MCP instructor team.
 Having previously worked in commercial dive operations around the world, Daniel has now found his spot working with marine conservation in the informal atmosphere at MCP camp.

-Having done her divemaster training at MCP, Laura fell in love with the place and has stayed ever since.
-With a smile from ear to ear, Laura is a frogfish aficionado extraordinaire and often takes a key role in our biological surveys.
-Laura often captains one of our dive teams, and as a divemaster, she is also often involved with check out dives for new volunteers.
+Laura originally did her divemaster training at MCP, fell in love with the place and has stayed ever since.
+With a smile from ear to ear, Laura is a frogfish aficionado extraordinaire and takes a key role in teaching scientific survey methodologies to new volunteers.
+Laura captains one of our dive teams, and is also frequently involved with check out dives for new volunteers.

 Ashley is a marine biologist, a member of AAUS and a PADI scuba instructor on the side.
 Together with Annelies she is the architect of our surveys activities.
 When she’s not busy in the water or at the screen she’s exercising in the gym or scratching her head over the logistics of where all our survey teams are heading next week.

 With experience from diving and hospitality management, nothing goes on at base without Helle somehow having a hand in it.
 Helle has a background in teaching and is always quick to laugh.
 She has no business playing a guitar, but sadly noone ever told her.
 She’s also known to teach games to volunteers only to have someone to beat.